Woman holds a credit card and looks at a laptop screen with her partner

 See if you’re pre-approved

 When you submit a new credit card application, the resulting credit check could add a hard inquiry to your credit report, which could impact your credit score.
-Before applying, see if the credit card issuer will let you submit a pre-approval request.
-The results can show you which cards you’ll likely qualify for without impacting your credit score.
-But if you apply for a pre-approved offer, the credit card issuer will likely place a hard inquiry on your credit report.
+Before applying, see if the credit card company will let you submit a pre-approval request.

-Starter credit cards for beginners
+Choosing a starter credit card for beginners

 Student credit cards